-Imagine having a constant stream of businesses and commercial facilities soliciting your services?
-From office building contracts to post-construction cleaning leads.
+Imagine having a constant stream of businesses and commercial facilities soliciting your services.
+From office building leads to post-construction cleaning leads.

-This is possible if you implement the free and paid strategies we’ll be sharing in this blog post.
+This is possible if you implement the free and paid strategies we’ll share in this blog post.

 If you want to grow your cleaning business fast, we suggest implementing all of these strategies into your business ASAP.

-Colding calling is a great addition to your growth planning because you can knock out dozens of cold calls within a few hours without having to leave your house.
+Colding calling is a great addition to your growth planning because you can knock out dozens of cold calls within a few hours without leaving your house.
 Create a google sheet and just start adding in the information for schools, medical offices, and any other business niche you’d like to clean in.